 To guide you in the best travel insurance options for your Everest Base Camp trek, we have put together this detailed article that outlines the key points to look out for when purchasing your policy.

-Disclaimer: The information we provide is as reliable and accurate as possible, however, we are not insurance experts and you will need to read the fine print of policy or discuss options with your insurance provider.
-The information we have provided has been taken from personal experience and talking with other experienced travellers.
+Disclaimer: The information we provide is as reliable and accurate as possible.
+However, we are not insurance experts and you will need to read the fine print of policy or discuss options with your insurance provider.
+The information we have provided has been taken from personal experience and talking with other experienced travelers.

 Trekking to Everest Base Camp involves high altitude, in fact at the highest point – Kala Patthar, you’ll be over 5,500 metres.

 Generally speaking, most standard travel insurance policies will not cover you over 3,000 metres.
 This is fine for most travellers, but not if you’re trekking to EBC!

 The reason most travel insurers don’t cover over 3,000m is for the simple reason that the risk of Acute Mountain Sickness (AMS) is much higher above this height.
 Another contributing factor is that medical assistance is also far more difficult at these heights as it often involves air rescue.

 These factors mean that standard insurance is not enough and you will need to speak to an expert in trekking insurance to make sure you have the necessary cover needed.
 When hiking the Everest Base Camp trek, we suggest taking out travel insurance that covers you up to 6,000 metres.
 Remember to read the fine print though!